Skip to content

 )

-dashboard = vm.Dashboard(pages=[page_0])
+dashboard = vm.Dashboard(pages=[page])

 Vizro().build(dashboard).run()

-# Custom charts are currently only possible via python configuration
+Custom charts are currently only possible via Python configuration.

 Graph3